 Air attacks: Gazan rockets and Israeli airstrikes

-Approximately 39 Israelis have been killed by Palestinian rockets
+Approximately 35 Israelis were killed by Palestinian rockets

-while over 4,000* Palestinians have been killed in Israeli airstrikes.
+while over 15,000 Palestinians were killed in Israeli airstrikes.

 The media frequently report that "thousands of rockets have been fired into Israel from Gaza."
 This is correct.